RuaraidhCurr/Notes/Trading/EmperorBTC/Chapter one - BulletProof Your Trading.md

 In terms of Crypto, a marketplace that allows buying and selling of bitcoin and other coins
 ## Fib Levels
 Fibonacci levels are specific levels from swing point to swing point, these levels represent percentages.
 Price reacts at these levels.
+## Financial Instrument
+Refers to various tradable assets that represent a value and can be bought, sold, or traded on financial markets.
+Stocks(Equities),Bonds, Derivatives, Forex(Foreign Exchange), Commodities, Cryptocurrencies, Mutual Funds and ETFs, Real Estate Investment Trusts (REITs)
 ## FOMO
 Fear of Missing Out
 ## FUD